*This post may contain affiliate links. Read more »

 🌶️Turkish pepper paste

-Bulgur pilavı is made with a specific type of Turkish pepper paste called "tatlı biber salçası."
-"Tatlı" means "mild" or "sweet" in Turkish, and "biber salçası" means "pepper paste."
+This Domatesli bulgur pilavı recipe is made with a specific type of Turkish pepper paste called "tatlı biber salçası."
 This mild pepper paste is made from a blend of sweet red peppers that are slow-roasted, peeled, and pureed.
 The result is a thick, velvety paste with a deep red color and a sweet, smoky flavor.
+I also use it in my cranberry ezme, and Turkish stuffed cabbage.

 If you cannot find biber salçası, use an equal amount of tomato paste in this recipe, as the flavor and consistency are not far off.